Reveille: British

 The first lines of the British Cavalry "Reveille" were for many years rendered as:

 The infantry and general "Rouse" ran:

-The Reveille and Rouse are two separate calls which are often confused.
+The "Reveille" and "Rouse" are two separate calls which are often confused.
 The "Reveille" is the first bugle sound of the day to awaken the troops.
-See the words above, in the Australian section (it's the same as British).
+See the words above, in the Australian section (it is the same as British).
 The "Rouse" is the second call and, shorter call, sounded after "Reveille" to remind people that they should now be well up and about.
 On ceremonial occasions, "Rouse" is often sounded instead of "Reveille" because it is shorter and much easier to play.

 The Goon Show featured as the introduction of 'Bloodnok's Rock and Roll', the first four bars of the Revelle in 4/4 time, followed by Secombe: "Company 'shun!
 Shoulder Arms!
 From the right...Number!"...

 In the Royal Navy, "Reveille" was usually verbalized, preceded by a blast from the bo'sun's call as: